Turkish Desserts: 18 Sweets to Try, from Baklava to Katmer

 The pinnacle of Turkish desserts.
 Crisp layers of phyllo dough are packed with ground pistachios, baked, then drenched in a honey-like sugar syrup infused with lemon.
 Each piece crunches, then turns buttery.
 You can hear a good baklava before you taste it.

-The craft is strongest in the southeastern city of Gaziantep, and the name “baklava” is registered with the European Commission as a Protected Geographical Indication.
-The dessert itself was developed in the Topkapı Palace kitchens of the Ottoman era.
-Pistachio is the classic, though walnut, almond, hazelnut, clotted cream, and even chocolate versions exist; we count the full range in our guide to baklava types.
+The craft is strongest in the southeastern city of Gaziantep, and Antep baklava is registered with the European Commission as a Protected Geographical Indication.
+Baklava was also part of Ottoman palace cooking, though reducing its long regional history to a single palace origin is too neat.
+Pistachio is the classic in Gaziantep, while walnut, almond, hazelnut, clotted cream, and chocolate versions also exist; we count the full range in our guide to baklava types.
 When you are ready to taste rather than read, here is where to find the best baklava in Istanbul.

 2. Künefe

 Known as knafeh to Arabic speakers, künefe has been around for centuries.
-Shredded kadayıf pastry is soaked in sugar syrup, which sounds familiar until you hit the center: creamy, unsalted goat cheese.
+Shredded kadayıf pastry is soaked in sugar syrup, which sounds familiar until you hit the center: creamy, unsalted cheese.
 The contrast of sweet crisp threads and mild cheese is the whole point.
-The Turkish version hails from Hatay, the region bordering Syria, though you no longer need to travel that far; we keep a running list of the best künefe in Istanbul.
+The version associated with Hatay is widely served in Istanbul; we keep a running list of the best künefe in Istanbul.

 3. Lokum (Turkish Delight)

-The candy famous enough that C.S.
+The candy is famous enough that C.S.
 Lewis used it as a bribe in “The Lion, the Witch and the Wardrobe.”
-Its older Ottoman name, rahat ul-hulküm, translates roughly as “comfort of the throat,” and a good piece earns it.
-Lokum was a precursor to the jellybean and has even turned up in perfumes.
+One older name, rahatü’l-hulkum, is commonly translated as “comfort of the throat.”
+Modern lokum comes in many shapes, flavors, and fillings.

 4. Tavukgöğsü (chicken pudding)